domain-independent-dp/didp-rs/didp-yaml/docs/dypdl-guide.md

 `object` is required, and the value is the name of an object type.
 With `parameters`, for each object or an element in the set variable, one state function is defined.
 The value of the key `name` can be used in the expression defining the state function.
+In expressions, an instantiated parameterized state function is referenced as `(<state function name> <element constant 1> ... <element constant n>)`.
+If the expression itself has parameters, those parameter names can be used as arguments.

 ### constraints